 You can help reduce the risks that come with having a dead tree in your yard in just under a minute!

 Try this quick test: Using your fingertip or a pocket knife, scratch one of the tree’s twigs.
-If it’s moist and green underneath, your tree’s alive.
+If it’s moist and green underneath, that portion of the tree is alive.

 If it’s brown and brittle, use this step-by-step process to inspect the tree: